Battle of Stones River: Confederate

-The Cavalry Corps, (BG Joseph Wheeler), consisted of brigades under Wheeler, BG Abraham Buford, BG John Pegram and BG John A. Wharton.
+The Cavalry Corps, under Brig.
+Gen. Joseph Wheeler Wheeler, consisted of brigades of Brig.
+Gens.
+Abraham Buford, John Pegram and John A. Wharton.

 Battle

 December 31, 1862

 At dawn on December 31, about 6:00 a.m., Confederate William J. Hardee struck first, attacking the Union's right flank with the division of Maj.
 Gen. John P. McCown, before many in Union Brig.
 Gen. Richard W. Johnson's division had finished their breakfast.
 This was the third major battle, after Fort Donelson and Shiloh, in which an early morning attack caught a Union army by surprise.
 The 10,000 Confederates who massed on their left attacked in one massive wave.
 McCook's deceptive campfires and the relative inexperience of McCown caused his division to drift away to the left, which left a gap in the front, but the gap was filled seamlessly by the division coming up from his rear, under Maj.
 Gen. Patrick R. Cleburne.
 These two divisions swept all resistance aside.
-Several artillery batteries were captured without having time to fire a shot.
+Several artillery batteries were captured without having had time to fire a shot.
 Johnson's division, on the right, suffered over 50% casualties.
 His neighboring Union division to the left, under Brig.
 Gen. Jefferson C. Davis, was able to hold only briefly.

 Although meeting stiff resistance, Hardee drove the Union troops back three miles (5 km) to the railroad and the Nashville Pike by 10:00 a.m., where Johnson was able to rally them.
 Rosecrans canceled Crittenden's attack on the Confederate right, which had begun with Brig.
 Gen. Horatio P. Van Cleve's division crossing the river at 7:00 a.m., and instead rushed reinforcements to his own right flank.
 He had been slow to recognize the threat, assuming incorrectly that McCook would be capable of turning back Hardee's assault.
-As Rosecrans raced across the battlefield directing units, seeming ubiquitous to his men, his uniform was covered with blood from his friend and chief of staff, Col. Julius Garesché, beheaded by a cannonball while riding alongside.
+As Rosecrans raced across the battlefield directing units, seeming to be ubiquitous to his men, his uniform was covered with blood from his friend and chief of staff, Col. Julius Garesché, beheaded by a cannonball while riding alongside.